Deconfined quantum criticality on a triangular Rydberg array

 The interplay between competing orders and quantum fluctuations can also lead to deconfined quantum critical points (DQCPs)~\cite{Senthil_2004, Senthil_2004_PRB, Shao_2016}, which correspond to continuous phase transitions between two distinct ordered phases, and that lie beyond the conventional Landau-Ginzburg-Wilson (LGW) paradigm~\cite{Landau_1980, Wilson_1974}.
 DQCPs are characterized by emergent fractionalized excitations and deconfined gauge fields and have been predicted in a variety of models~\cite{Senthil_2024}.
 Despite significant theoretical and numerical efforts over the past decades, experimental evidence for DQCPs remains scarce~\cite{Zayed_2017, Guo_2020, Hong_2022, Cui_2023}.
 Identifying experimental platforms capable of probing this phenomenon directly is, therefore, of great interest.

 In this work, we show that deconfined quantum criticality can be explored in a system of Rydberg atoms arranged on a triangular lattice and coupled via van der Waals interactions.
 Such systems have already been realized experimentally~\cite{Scholl_2021}, where the ordered phases at $1/3$ and at $2/3$ filling were adiabatically prepared.
-Although the existence of an intermediate phase driven by an order-by-disorder mechanism was initially proposed based on analogous results for the Ising model~\cite{Moessner_2000, Humeniuk_2016, Saadatmand_2018, Koziol_2019, Fey_2019}, the nature of the ground state in this region remains an open question.
+In the region between these two phases, however, it is unclear whether the system hosts an intermediate phase induced by the order-by-disorder mechanism~\cite{Moessner_2000, Humeniuk_2016, Saadatmand_2018, Koziol_2019, Fey_2019} or instead features a first-order or continuous phase transition.
 For a point in parameter space lying in between the two ordered phases, Ref.~\cite{Guo_2023} found a finite-temperature Kosterlitz-Thouless (KT) phase---characterized by an emergent U($1$) symmetry.
-At zero temperature, however, it is unclear whether the system hosts an intermediate phase induced by the order-by-disorder mechanism or instead features a first- or continuous phase transition.
-In this work, we address this question and connect the emergent U($1$) symmetry to a DQCP---a continuous phase transition---separating the two distinct ordered phases observed in Ref.~\cite{Scholl_2021}.
+Here, we connect the emergent U($1$) symmetry to a DQCP---a continuous phase transition---separating the two distinct ordered phases observed in Ref.~\cite{Scholl_2021}.

 To this end, we first study the model on infinitely long cylinders of increasing circumference.
 Combining field-theoretical analysis with large-scale density-matrix renormalization group (DMRG) simulations~\cite{Schollwock_2011}, we demonstrate the presence of a DQCP in the ground-state phase diagram of these quasi-1D systems.
 As in previous studies of DQCPs in 1D~\cite{Jiang_2019, Jiang_2019_2, Mudry_2019, Huang_2019, Zhang_2023, Lee_2023, Romen_2024, Baldelli_2024}, the critical point is described by a conformal field theory (CFT) with central charge $c = 1$ and an emergent U($1$) symmetry.
-We interpret the cylinder circumference as an inverse temperature of the corresponding 2D model and, using a dimensional reduction argument, show that our results are consistent with a DQCP at low temperatures.
-Finally, we extend our results to quasi-1D ladder geometries and describe how the emergent U($1$) symmetry could be directly probed in more complex 2D systems experimentally via measurements in the occupation basis.
+We interpret the cylinder circumference as an inverse temperature of the corresponding 2D model and, using a dimensional reduction argument, show that our results are consistent with a DQCP over a finite temperature range---connecting our results with those found in Ref.~\cite{Guo_2023}.
+Furthermore, we extend our analysis to experimentally accessible ladder geometries, where we also find a DQCP in the ground state.
+Finally, we describe how the emergent U($1$) symmetry could be directly probed in Rydberg experiments via measurements in the occupation basis.